-(a) Subject to the provisions of the Financial Procedure Rules the Leader of the Council, Executive and any officer, (or any joint arrangements) discharging Executive functions may only take decisions which are in line with the budget and policy framework.
+(a) Subject to the provisions of the Financial Procedure Rules the Leader of the Council, Executive and any officer, (or any joint arrangements) discharging Executive functions may only take decisions which are in Selby District Council Constitution - Part 4 - Rules of Procedure 4.3 - Budget and Policy Framework Rules line with the budget and policy framework.
 If any of these bodies or persons wishes to make a decision which is contrary to the policy framework, or contrary to or not wholly in accordance with the budget approved by the Council, then that decision may only be taken by the Council, subject to paragraph 4 (urgent decisions outside the budget and policy framework).